Shreyas-Gupta-IIITD/Keysight_AI-ML-intern_EDA_domain/README.md

 ### Proposed Solution 2:
 Developed a Python script which can allow user to perform different opeartion using command line interace(CLI).
-All the task oopaetions are stored in text file which can be accessed even from a different session.
-The various possilbe opeartions inclued: add, view, complete, and delete tasks.
+All the task operations are stored in text file which can be accessed even from a different session.
+The various possilbe operations inclued: add, view, complete, and delete tasks.

 ### Outputs for Solution 2: